aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 In this tutorial, you will create an Ionic 4 ‘ToDo List’ app that connects to a serverless backend via the AWS Amplify Library.

-The AWS Amplify and the AWS Mobile CLI provides a developer experience that allows frontend JavaScript developers to create and integrate backend resources into their apps quickly.
+The AWS Amplify and the Amplify CLI provides a developer experience that allows frontend JavaScript developers to create and integrate backend resources into their apps quickly.
 In this tutorial, you will learn how to build a cloud-enabled web app with Ionic and AWS Amplify.

 **By completing this tutorial, you will be able to:**
 - bootstrap an Ionic 4 app with Ionic CLI and start working with the code
 - implement the AWS Amplify library into your app
-- manage your backend resources with the AWS Mobile CLI
+- manage your backend resources with the Amplify CLI
 - utilize AWS services such as Amazon Cognito, Amazon DynamoDB, and AWS Lambda

 ## Prerequisites